Associate

 Tableau

-PD1 Study Guide (Winter '26): Complete Platform Developer I Exam Prep
+PD1 Study Guide (Spring '26): Complete Platform Developer I Exam Prep

 The Salesforce Platform Developer I (PD1) certification is the primary developer credential on the Salesforce platform.
 This study guide covers every exam section with the Apex patterns, testing rules, and LWC concepts you need to pass — not just the topic list.